-The NEBOSH International General Certificate (IGC) is assessed with 2 written exams for IGC1 and GC2 and a workplace assignment for GC3.
-You must successfully pass all three units within 5 years to achieve the full qualification.
+The NEBOSH International General Certificate (IG) is assessed through an online open-book assessment for IG1 and a practical assessment for IG2.
+You must successfully pass both units within 5 years to achieve the full qualification.

-To successfully pass a unit, you have to demonstrate an understanding of the key concepts and their practical application by producing comprehensive, relevant answers.
+To get a successful pass mark for each of the units, you have to be able to show an understanding of the key concepts and their practical application by producing comprehensive, relevant answers.

 You can resit a failed unit providing you do so within 5 years of achieving your first successful unit.
 If you haven’t yet passed a unit, the 5 year time frame won't apply until you have successfully achieved a unit.